CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 - **`static`** - Directory for static files (images).
 Files from this directory will be copied into `public` directory of the CMS, from where they will be served by our server to the frontend.
 You can access your Plugin files through the following pattern: `/plugins/${packageName}/${pathInStaticDir}`.
 Image example:  `<img src="/plugins/@cromwell/plugin-newsletter/icon_email.png" />`

 From your source directory will be built 3 different bundles designed for a specific place of the CMS to work.
-So `src` directory divided into 3 main subdirectories:
+So `src` directory is divided into 3 main subdirectories:
 - **`src/admin`** - Directory for Admin panel bundle.
 - **`src/backend`** - Directory for API server bundle.
 - **`src/frontend`** - Directory for frontend (Theme) bundle.